av-bobrovskikh/AraLightMeta/README.md

 BiocManager::install(c("clusterProfiler", "org.At.tair.db", "biomaRt"))

-2. Open the main script AraLightMeta.R in RStudio or execute it in an R console.
+2. Open the main script (AraLightMeta.R) in RStudio or execute it in an R console.

-Ensure that all paths are correctly set and that input files are located in their respective directories (only base_dir with input files should be setted at line 78 and in this directory will be created ouput subdirectories).
+Ensure that all paths are correctly set and that input files are located in their respective directories (only base_dir with input files should be set at line 78, and in this directory, output subdirectories will be created).

 To set this analysis to run for our leaves/seedlings datasets, just set the variable analysis on lines 791 or 792.
 It will calculate steps 2-3 for the required dataset and will save all files in specific folders.

 # Key results:

-Clustering of datasets and and visualization of their characteristics.
+Clustering of datasets and visualization of their characteristics.

 GO enrichment analysis for core dataset of genes.